jrminter/tips/ImageJ/imagej_groovy.Rmd

 ## Process Current ImageJ Image

-This scripts gets a reference to currently selected image in ImageJ then applies median filter to it.
+This IJ1 script gets a reference to currently selected image in ImageJ then applies median filter to it.
 If no image is opened shows "No image" error message.

 ```
 import ij.IJ